timi82/SQL-Queries/README.md

 Problem 1

-**•	Return the customer IDs of customers who have spent at least $110 with the staff member who has an ID of 2.**
+**Return the customer IDs of customers who have spent at least $110 with the staff member who has an ID of 2.**

 Solution